Our story: New Year 2019 update on timeshare mis-selling and court victories

 “The FCA issued a validation order; however, we appealed the validation order, on behalf of 25 affected people, in front of the Upper Tribunal.
 The judge found that there was evidence of potential consumer detriment – a relevant factor to be taken into account in deciding whether it is just and equitable to make a validation order (which was a precedent).

-“In this particular case, the evidence of potential detriment was considered being that the consumers were misrepresented about the duration and the loan conditions.
-For that reason, the Upper Tribunal decided to remit the matter back to the FCA to reconsider its decision, with a direction to take into account Consumer Detriment, without placing any further limitation on the scope of what the FCA should consider.”
+“In this particular case, the evidence of potential detriment was considered to be that the consumers were misrepresented about the duration and the loan conditions.
+For that reason, the Upper Tribunal decided to remit the matter back to the FCA to reconsider its decision, with a direction to take into account consumer detriment, without placing any further limitation on the scope of what the FCA should consider.”

-In their representations, BPF stated that the total amount payable under the relevant 1,444 loans is around £47million.
+In its representations, BPF stated that the total amount payable under the relevant 1,444 loans is around £47 million.

 “Considering the fact that this is a small timeshare resort in Malta, we could imagine what the amount would be for some of the European timeshare resorts, which have thousands of members.
 This could be the next financial scandal!” said Adriana Stoyanova.

-The above article has also been posted on 78 online press release publications including Agility Media & Accesswire who have distribution partners such as Nasdaq, London Stock Exchange and Yahoo Finance – you can review the article by clicking this link www.m1legal.news/accesswire
+The above article has also been posted on 78 online press release publications, including Agility Media & Accesswire, who have distribution partners such as Nasdaq, London Stock Exchange and Yahoo Finance.
+You can review the article here: www.m1legal.news/accesswire

-An audit was also carried out on all M1 legal files.
-It revealed that 52% of the files which had loan agreements were arranged by unregulated finance brokers with loan amounts totaling to just under £6 million.
-M1 Legal will shortly be contacting all clients that fit this criteria to advise them of potential further claims against the relevant lenders.
+An audit was also carried out on all M1 Legal files.
+It revealed that 52% of the files which had loan agreements were arranged by unregulated finance brokers, with loan amounts totalling just under £6 million.
+M1 Legal will shortly be contacting all clients who fit this criteria to advise them of potential further claims against the relevant lenders.
 They are also conducting a further audit on the files held by their associate UK lawyers Messrs.
 Pinder Reaux.

 In 2018, M1 Legal secured what is believed to be the biggest timeshare victory ever recorded in the Spanish courts.
 Mr and Mrs Sewell-Rutter from Southampton were awarded €365,000 against La Pinta Beach Club in Tenerife.
 The Sewell-Rutters commented: “M1 Legal made this possible due to the continuous dedication and commitment supporting this case.”

-M1 Legal finished 2018 with 46 victories in the Spanish courts totaling a massive £1.1million in awards to clients.
+M1 Legal finished 2018 with 46 victories in the Spanish courts, totalling £1.1 million in awards to clients.

 December resulted in six more victories.